Today's score: bad news-9. Good news-1.

 I’ve long loved Patagonia not only because their gear is well made and lasts, but I can return a jacket I haven’t worn lately and use that money towards my husband‘s birthday gift, a smart cobalt sweater of recycled wool.
 Patagonia takes my old jacket, cleans it, replaces a sticky zipper and sells it under their Worn Wear brand.
 It’s a philosophical choice as well as practical, going to a little extra trouble to cut down on consumption.
 But really, it’s practical business-wise too because they keep customers coming back into the store and spending a little more than they were credited for the return.
 Patagonia was the first store I visited when the pandemic eased up.

-“Hopefully this will influence a new form of capitalism that doesn’t end up with a few rich people and a bunch of poor people,” Yvon Chouinard said in the New York Times.
+“Hopefully this will influence a new form of capitalism that doesn’t end up with a few rich people and a bunch of poor people,” Yvon Chouinard, the climate-conscious owner, said in the New York Times.
 “We are going to give away the maximum amount of money to people who are actively working on saving this planet.”
 I read that he and his family had long committed to running a socially and environmentally responsible business and giving away its profits.
 They didn’t take a tax break either.
 The family will pay more than $17 million in taxes on the gift.

 Then I woke up to this one bright shimmer of hope, this company doing well by doing good.